-Resources Needed Weekly Coaching Instructional Coach- Director of Instructional Coaching Principal Instructional Coach Teachers Pacing guides for Pacing guides for literacy instruction Resources Needed Observation and Tracking Log Teacher Coaching Binder containing reflection forms, pacing guide, and data planning forms literacy instruction Initial and ongoing professional development for pacing guide and academic framework implementation Literacy curricular resources (both teacher and student facing) Initial and ongoing professional development for pacing guide and academic framework implementation Literacy curricular resources (both teacher and student facing) Specifics of Implementation Teachers will receive weekly observations and instructional coaching meetings during planning period Teachers will watch videos of master teacher implementing focus instructional strategies Teachers will participate in self- reflection of videotaped observations Principals and Instructional Coaches will model instructional strategies in planning meetings and real- time in the classroom Principals and Instructional Coaches will co-plan upcoming lessons with an emphasis on instructional strategies Principals and Instructional Coaches will lead teachers in data dialogue conversations using NWEA and curricular resources resulting in informed instruction and necessary interventions Pacing guides created internally at the district level Focus literacy instruction around the 5 Components of Reading Instruction (Phonemic Awareness, Phonics, Fluency, Vocabulary, Comprehension) Initial and ongoing professional development to school leaders and staff including break down of each standard per grade, guided questions for modeling and check for understanding, assessment criteria for each standard, and implementing the academic framework Initial and ongoing professional development to school leaders and staff regarding implementation of Pacing Guide and Academic Framework components Pacing Guide progress and Academic Framework alignment will be monitored during For the Fall Benchmark, students will be assessed using NWEA.
-Teachers will be able to use the NWEA Learning Continuum to determine students' specific challenges and successes to begin initial planning of standards-based instruction.
+Action Step 1 Action Step 2 Action Step 3 Specifics of Implementation Teachers will receive weekly observations and instructional coaching meetings during planning period Teachers will watch videos of master teacher implementing focus instructional strategies Teachers will participate in self-reflection of videotaped observations Principals and instructional coaches will model instructional strategies in planning meetings and real- time in the classroom Principals and instructional coaches will co-plan upcoming lessons with an emphasis on instructional strategies Principals and instructional coaches will lead teachers in data dialogue conversations using NWEA and curricular resources resulting in informed instruction and necessary interventions Pacing guides created internally at the district level Focus literacy instruction around the 5 Components of Reading Instruction (Phonemic Awareness, Phonics, Fluency, Vocabulary, Comprehension) Initial and ongoing professional development to school leaders and staff including break down of each standard per grade, guided questions for modeling and check for understanding, assessment criteria for each standard, and implementing the academic framework Initial and ongoing professional development to school leaders and staff regarding implementation of pacing guide and academic framework components Pacing guide progress and academic framework alignment will be monitored during weekly coaching meetings.
+For the Fall Benchmark, students will be assessed using NWEA.
+Teachers will be able to use the NWEA Learning Continuum to determine student specific challenges and successes to begin initial planning of standards- based instruction.
 Some teachers may utilize a short cycle assessment to inform instruction, but due to a lack of understanding data and how it is used to inform standards-based teaching, teachers will begin with the required quarterly benchmarks.
-After students are assessed, the Principal and Instructional coach will provide professional development time to gather data, discuss reteaching strategies with other teachers, and create their reteaching plan that will take place alongside the traditional pacing guide weekly coaching meetings Measure of Success All accountable student in grades K-5 reading will increase their RIT score by an equivalent of 1 or more years All accountable student in grades K-5 reading will increase their RIT score by an equivalent of 1 or more years All accountable student in grades K-5 reading will increase their RIT score by an equivalent of 1 or more years Check-in/Review Date Weekly through coaching meetings Weekly through coaching meetings Weekly through coaching meetings Large implementation checks during August, November, January, March and May
+After students are assessed, the Principal and Instructional Coach will provide professional development time to gather data, discuss reteaching strategies with other teachers, and create their reteaching plan that will take place along -side the traditional pacing guide Measure of Success All accountable students in grades K-5 reading will increase their RIT score by an equivalent of 1 or more years All accountable students in grades K-5 reading will increase their RIT score by an equivalent of 1 or more years All accountable students in grades K-5 reading will increase their RIT score by an equivalent of 1 or more years

+Action Step 1 Action Step 2 Action Step 3 Check-in/Review Date Weekly through coaching meetings during planning time.
+Weekly through coaching meetings during planning time.
+Weekly through coaching meetings Large implementation checks during August, November, January, March, May